Family History - Underground Railroad in Indiana

 John Harper Carlile (in 1850 Vienna township census spelled Carlisle)

-- Married Emily Zaring, The Carliles were early settlers of Scott County.
+- John married Emily Zaring, The Carliles were early settlers of Scott County.
 They were Methodists.
+Some Methodists were staunch abolisionists.

-- John H. was Farmer in Vienna township, Scott county, Indiana (about 30 miles north of Louisville, Kentucky.)
+- He was a farmer in Vienna township, Scott county, Indiana (about 30 miles north of Louisville, Kentucky.)

-- John H. Carlile was class leader at the Mount Pleasant Methodist Church for 40 years.
+- He was the class leader at the Mount Pleasant Methodist Church for 40 years.

 - Philip S. Carlile's Obituary also states: On May 21, 1864 at the age of 18, he in-listed to serve in the Civil War for 100 days, being a member Co.
 F. 139th Regiment Indiana Volunteers and he was honorably discharged Sept 29, 1864.
 He re-enlisted Jan.
 27, 1865 for one year or the duration of the war, this time being a member of Co.
 H. 144th Indiana Volunteers.
 He was honorably discharged Aug.
 5 1865. (note: I think the 16 vs 18yo is just things being slightly mis-remembered or typo).